disclaimer

 • Non-sexual offenses that do not require the offender to register as a sex offender in the state.

-• Cases where there was no use of firearm or weapon
+• Cases where there was no use of a firearm or weapon

 • Felony offense where physical force was not required to commit it.

-• Instances where the victim did not accrue a loss of over $25,000.
+• Instances where the victim did not incur a loss exceeding $25,000.

 How to Expunge Criminal Records in Tennessee